 Audiology Practice Analysis and Curriculum Study

-ASHA conducted a practice analysis in August-September 2007 to identify the critical clinical activities and foundational knowledge for newly graduated doctoral audiologists to enter independent professional practice.
-The Council for Clinical Certification (CFCC) and the Council on Academic Accreditation (CAA) partnered with ASHA to develop this survey, last conducted in 1995.
+ASHA conducted a practice analysis in February 2016 to identify the critical clinical activities and foundational knowledge for newly graduated doctoral audiologists to enter independent professional practice.
+The Council on Academic Accreditation (CAA) and the Council for Clinical Certification (CFCC) partnered with ASHA to develop this survey, which was last conducted in 2007.